Autumn Term Opening FAQ's

 We have implemented the following systems of control to help prevent the spread of the virus:

-2. Everyone will sanitise and clean their hands thoroughly and regularly throughout the day.
-We have installed sanitising stations at all entrances to school and throughout the site.
+3. We have sanitising stations at all entrances to school and throughout the site;

-3. We will ensure good respiratory hygiene by all individuals, closely following and promoting ‘catch it, bin it, kill it’.
-We have introduced enhanced cleaning, including cleaning frequently touched surfaces often, using approved cleaning products
+4. We will ensure good respiratory hygiene by all individuals, closely following and promoting ‘catch it, bin it, kill it’.
+We have enhanced cleaning, including cleaning frequently touched surfaces often, using approved cleaning products;

 You can view a copy of our Schools Risk Assessment here.